ceph/ceph/doc/rados/configuration/auth-config-ref.rst

 **We recommend migrating all daemons to the newer versions and enabling the foregoing flag** at the nearest practical time so that you may avail yourself of the enhanced authentication.

+.. note:: Ceph kernel modules do not support signatures yet.

 .. _Storage Cluster Quick Start: ../../../start/quick-ceph-deploy/